-Jobseeker’s Benefit, paid by the Department of Employment Affairs and Social Protection (DEASP), is liable to Income Tax apart from the:
+Jobseeker’s Benefit, paid by the Department of Employment Affairs and Social Protection (DEASP), is liable to Income Tax (IT) apart from the:

 Jobseeker’s Benefit is not liable to Universal Social Charge (USC) or Pay Related Social Insurance (PRSI).

-Income Tax is collected on Jobseeker's Benefit by reducing your annual tax credits and rate band.
+IT is collected on Jobseeker's Benefit by reducing your annual tax credits and rate band.
 When you start working again, we will send you a new tax credit certificate showing the revised amounts.

 You might claim an IT refund, while you are unemployed.
 If you do, the taxable amount of your Jobseeker's Benefit will be added to your pay.
 We will then calculate what refund (if any) you are due.

 Jobseeker's Allowance differs from Jobseeker's Benefit and is not liable to IT, USC or PRSI.
 For more information see Taxation of social welfare payments.

 Published: 31 December 2018

 Please rate how useful this page was to you